-CREA then was formed to address these needs of the East Harlem community in order to provide Spanish-speaking immigrants with opportunities to improve their formal education in their native language and acquire English as a Second Language skills .
-Equally important, CREA aspires to provide leadership development, parental assistance, referrals to social services and peer-to-peer support.
+CREA then was formed to address these needs of the East Harlem community in order to provide Spanish-speaking immigrants with opportunities to improve their formal education in their native language and acquire English as a second language.
+Equally important, CREA aspires to provide leadership development, parental assistance, individual counseling referrals to social services and peer-to-peer support.

 CREA began by serving 50 students in 2013 and its student body has grown steadily through the years.